Dogecat0/Synapse/README.md

 ## Core Features

-- **Structured Journaling**: Log daily activities under "Work" and "Life" categories.
+- **Structured Journaling**: Log daily activities under customizable categories.
+- **Dynamic Category Management**: Create, edit, and manage custom categories with colors and icons through a dedicated interface.
 - **Detailed Activity Tracking**: For each activity, record a description, duration, detailed notes, and tags.
 - **LLM-Powered Data Import**: An import script uses an LLM to parse plain text journal entries, extract structured data, and populate the database.
 - **Web Interface**: A clean, user-friendly interface to create, view, edit, and search journal entries.